About Christos

 Methodology

 Christos draws on scholarship from across the theological spectrum: Catholic, Orthodox, Protestant, Unitarian, and critical-historical traditions.
 We prioritise the biblical text itself, examine the Greek where relevant, and try to apply consistent hermeneutical principles across all passages.
+Key theological and Greek terms are defined in the glossary.

 This isn't an academic journal — it's an educational tool for curious readers.
 We simplify where necessary, but never at the cost of accuracy.